aburch/simutrans/documentation/OTRP_information_en.md

 - To realize smooth traffic in an intersection, vehicles reserve tiles in the intersection.
 With b key, you can check and cancel the reservation of road.
 - Use "make halt public" tool with the shift key, and the halt belongs to the current activated player.
 With the control key, this operation can be done with no cost.
 - If you use the land raise/lower tool with ctrl key, the height of selected area are set to the height of the original coordinate.
 (Implemented by shingoushori)
+- In the city building construction window, multiple kinds of city buildings can be chosen at once.
+City buildings are randomly chosen from the selected items and are constructed in the designated area.
 - If you use the wayobj construction tool with ctrl key, you can specify the interval of wayobj placement.
 - If you use the elevated way construction tool with ctrl key, you can specify the height offset.
 This is convenient when you build elevated way at very high altitude.
 - The overlaying warning of addon names is disabled in OTRP.
 The warning will be shown when simutrans is launched with **-showoverlay** option or is launched as a server.